 Finely chop the onion.
 Brown the onion in olive oil and a little hot water until it will become translucent.
 Cut the artichokes into wedges: if they are small artichokes, slice them into four segments, if they are large artichokes, into six parts.

 When the onion is translucent, add the artichokes without drain too.
 Season with salt and brown carefully so that you soak the artichokes in olive oil.
-Cover and cook over medium-low heat for 10 minutes, stirring occasionally and making sure that the condensate which is formed inside the lid falls on artichokes, so keep them moist.
+Cover and cook over medium-low heat for 10 minutes, stirring every now and then and making sure that the condensation that forms inside the lid falls on the artichokes, so keep them moist.

-Mix in a glass of the white wine vinegar or apple with sugar.
+Mix white wine or apple vinegar with caster sugar in a glass.
 When the artichokes are tender but still al dente, Increase the heat and pour over the artichoke mixture of sugar and vinegar.
-Mix the artichokes and allow to evaporate vinegar.
-Pour gradually a little’ breadcrumbs on artichokes, stirring so that the bread crumbs absorb the oil and vinegar and slightly tough.
+Stir in the artichokes and let the vinegar fade.
+Pour some breadcrumbs on the artichokes, stirring so that the breadcrumbs absorb the oil and vinegar and roasts slightly.

 Put the artichokes in a pan and let cool completely.
 The artichokes and sour Sicilian will serve strictly cold and you have to prepare at least six hours (better a full day) in advance.
 Bon appétit!